doubleirish/OSCON_2015/README.md

         At Puppet Labs, weve adopted and developed techniques for getting our ideas in front of our community in a manner that leads to reliable feedback.
 Join us to learn about what weve found to be effective, and how that has affected the way we plan, design, and build.

-        > conor - suggestions and tools for organizing user research groups for survey use surveygizo (branching logic) , for prototype Design use www.axure.com , for scheduling use usepowwow.com , for internation scheuling use worldtimebuddy.com ,
+        > Conor - suggestions and tools for organizing user research groups for survey use surveygizo (branching logic) , for prototype Design use www.axure.com , for scheduling use usepowwow.com , for internation scheuling use worldtimebuddy.com ,

     *   00:40:46 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)